joshcanhelp/josh-to-11/content/post/118-response-ability-an-art-project-to-benefit-the-homeless-around-the-world.md

 wpid: 1344
 ---

-# RESPONSE ABILITY: An art project to benefit the homeless around the world.

 Cliff notes: Art deadline is **January 14th** (see below).
 Join us for the exhibition on **Saturday, Jan 16th, at Voz Alta Art Gallery, 1754 National Ave, San Diego, CA 92113.**